Yakvi/Mercurius/readme.md

 * End currency
 * Conversion date (today by default)

-Convertion happens automatically based on the amount inserted in either field.
+Conversion happens automatically based on the amount inserted in either field.

 ### Additional features
 * Local data caching (with option to clear it)